vmware-automation/solutions-import-beta/AD-ADFS-WIFApp-Blueprint-1.0.0.xml.md

 ### Next Steps

- 1. In the AD-ADFS-WIFApp-Blueprint, you need to ensure that you have configured the **adfsinstaller** content property to point to the location of your adfs installer.
+ 1.In the AD-ADFS-WIFApp-Blueprint, you need to ensure that you have configured the **adfsinstaller** content property to point to the location of your adfs installer.

- 2. In the AD-ADFS-WIFApp-Blueprint, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb is the User Certificate in *.p7b format.
+ 2.In the AD-ADFS-WIFApp-Blueprint, **usercert**  is the  User Certificate in  *.pfx  format and usercertpb is the User Certificate in *.p7b format.

 For Self Signed Certificates user need to export the certificate as *.pfx only.
 In case of the certificate signed by certification authority user need to export the certificate in *.pfx and .p7b format to include intermediate certificates.